 Consumer Cellular uses the information to verify your identity, assess payment risks, provide billing and customer service, and improve marketing campaigns.
 While the company doesn’t sell your information, it may disclose it to certain third parties where “reasonably necessary.”

-The company’s security policy can be equally vague, as it’s unclear what exact measures it takes to protect your info.
+The company’s security policy can be equally vague, as it’s unclear what exact measures it takes to protect your information.

 Additionally, since Consumer Cellular uses AT&T as its host network, customers’ data privacy and security can also be influenced by the latter’s policies and vulnerabilities.
 In July 2024, AT&T reported a cybersecurity incident that exposed information of “nearly all of its wireless customers and customers of MVNOs.”
 So, Consumer Cellular users are not necessarily in the safest network ecosystem.